 Spice-salted herring is another popular herring product used in the Nordic countries.
 In the spice-salting method, sugar and spices are used to cure the fish in addition to salt.

 In Finland, this type of herring is sometimes called Matjes herring, not to be confused with the term maatjesharing used by the Dutch, meaning fresh young herring, a summer delicacy in the central Europe.

 In picture on right: Matjes herring fillet with boiled new potatoes, crème fraîche, marinated red onion, chives, chervil and capers.

 See an old Finnish recipe for preparing Matjes/soused herring below.

 In Finland, the most often used unprocessed salted herring products include the vacuum-packed salted or spice-salted whole herring or herring fillets.

-In picture above: Vacuum-packed lightly salted whole herring.
+In picture on left: vacuum-packed lightly salted whole herring.

 The average salt content of the various products ranges between about 7 and 13 %.